spellshape/cli/docs/docs/08-references/02-config.md

     path: "myproto"
 ```

-Ignite comes with required third-party proto out of the box.
-Ignite also looks
+Spellshape comes with required third-party proto out of the box.
+Spellshape also looks
 into `third_party/proto` and `proto_vendor` directories for extra proto files.
 If your project keeps third-party proto files in a different directory, you
-should tell Ignite about this:
+should tell Spellshape about this:

 ```yml
 build: